Public Safety

 Safety is a top priority and we are committed to do our best to ensure the safety and security of the campus community.

-Report Any Incidents Immediately
+Report Incidents Immediately

 Campus Security utilizes timely warning notification systems such as an emergency notification system (SUA Alerts), outdoor alert systems (megaphones and loudspeakers), mobile alert systems through cellphones and radios, and email alert systems.